ddddddeon/short/README.md

 - The MongoDB pod in the kubernetes cluster is not backed by persistent storage, but in a real production environment the data should be written to a volume that persists even if the pod restarts.
 MongoDB should also be clustered in a production environment-- sharded and replicated.
 - SSL is not yet enabled.
 - The kubernetes cluster in Google Cloud currently runs on 3 nodes, each in different zones in the `us-east1` region.
 In order to be more highly available, the cluster should span multiple regions.
+- The Prometheus and Grafana web interfaces are open to the public internet for demo purposes.
+In a production environment these would both be only accessible internally.